Grand Morin

-The Grand Morin (/fr/, literally Great Morin) is a 118 km long river in France, left tributary of the Marne.
+The Grand Morin (/fr/; 'Great Morin') is a 118 km long river in France, left tributary of the Marne.
 Its source is near the village of Lachy.
 Its course crosses the departments of Marne and Seine-et-Marne.
 It flows westwards through the towns of Esternay, La Ferté-Gaucher, Coulommiers and Crécy-la-Chapelle, finally flowing into the Marne in Esbly.

 Its main tributary is the Aubetin.